 - 1. Students must possess self-directed motivation and be able to - a.
 Motivate themselves for learning online content without a face-to-face instructor. - b.
 Create a plan for accomplishing tasks and assignments. - c.
 Create and work toward meeting academic and organizational goals. - d.
 Complete honest self-assessment of online learning and technical abilities - 2.
 Students must be able to troubleshoot and/or problem solve and use available resources to solve technology related problems. - a.
 Course faculty are not technology resources. - b.
-Use UC (Bearcat) email only. - Any email to course faculty must be from the student's UC email account.
-Faculty will not respond to email from any other email provider. - The email must contain a salutation. - The email must contain a signature/student name. - • - 3.
+Use UC (Bearcat) email only. - i.
+Any email to course faculty must be from the student's UC email account.
+Faculty will not respond to email from any other email provider. - ii.
+The email must contain a salutation. - iii.
+The email must contain a signature/student name. - 3.
 Navigate the Learning Management System - a.
 Use the "bread crumb trail", back button, or course tabs to navigate through multiple features of the Learning Management System. - b.
 Change personal information. - c.
 Send an email through the Learning Management System to course faculty, select students, etc. - d.
 Create, save, relocate, and attach a Word document to an assignment link in Canvas. - e.
 Post a thread and/or comments to the Learning Management System discussion board. - f.
 Complete surveys and/or quizzes through the Learning Management System. - g.
 Mark documents on the Learning Management System as "reviewed." - h.
 Make text entries and/or attach text files or photos to Learning Management System blogs and journals. - 4.
 Utilize online resources and technology. - a.
 Utilize eBooks from the UC library web site. - b.
 Navigate the HESI website. - c.
 Complete online searches for journal articles related to evidence-based nursing practice in scholarly journals. - d.
 Complete online searches for other scholarly resources. - e.
 Discern between scholarly and unscholarly information sources. - f.
 Retrieve and download full-text journal articles. - g.
 Save to and recapture documents on a portable storage (USB) device. - h.
 Check grades, attach files, and view faculty comments through the Learning Management System gradebook, open and read a PDF file; install a PDF reader if necessary. - i.
 Create a PDF document. - j.
-Use Microsoft Word and PowerPoint.
+Use Microsoft Word and PowerPoint. - k.
+View and listen to MP4 videos using Quick Time, Real Player etc. - I. Download and update software as needed. - m.
+Use an external storage drive. - 5.
+Students must meet basic hardware and software requirements. - a.
+Personal computer/device that is no more than three years old; Internet Service Provider (ISP) and Wi-Fi connection. - b.
+UC email account. - c.
+Adobe Reader for PDFs. - d.
+Network Card; installed web browser such as Chrome, Bing, or Firefox. - e.
+Portable storage device such as a USB drive. - f.
+Anti-virus software. - g.
+Meet the UCBA student technology requirements.